Terms & Conditions

 Responsibilities of the Client

-1) To provide a private quiet, convenient and suitable location for the Acorn nurse/technician at each site with hand washing/toilet facilities.
+1) To provide a private, quiet, convenient and suitable location for the Acorn nurse/technician at each site with hand washing/toilet facilities.

-5) The client company must respect the right of Acorn personnel to honour the employee’s right of confidentiality, especially in relation to any matters where right of disclosure has not been granted and in matters of a non-occupational nature.
+5) The client company must respect the right of Acorn personnel to honour the employee’s right of confidentiality, especially in relation to any matters where the right of disclosure has not been granted and in matters of a non-occupational nature.

-11) The client company is required to provide Acorn personnel with a 15-minute break in both the morning and afternoon and a 30-minute lunch break during a normal 8-hour working day.
+13) The client company is required to provide Acorn personnel with a 15-minute break in both the morning and afternoon and a 30-minute lunch break during a normal 8-hour working day.

-12) To read the occupational health surveillance or management referral report and to act accordingly to any advice, instruction or recommendations.
+14) To read the occupational health surveillance or management referral report and to act accordingly to any advice, instruction or recommendations.

-13) To book with Acorn any further reviews and referrals as recommended within the occupational health surveillance or management referral reports.
+15) To book with Acorn any further reviews and referrals as recommended within the occupational health surveillance or management referral reports.

-14) The Control of Substances Hazardous to Health (COSHH), 2002 (Regulation 11.9), the Controlling Noise at Work, 2005 (Regulations 9.4) and the Hand-Arm Vibration, 2005 (Regulation 9.5) stipulate that an employer should carry out the following health surveillance.
+16) The Control of Substances Hazardous to Health (COSHH), 2002 (Regulation 11.9), the Controlling Noise at Work, 2005 (Regulations 9.4) and the Hand-Arm Vibration, 2005 (Regulation 9.5) stipulate that an employer should carry out the following health surveillance.

 ‘Where, as a result of health surveillance, an employee is found to have an identifiable disease or adverse health effect which is considered by a relevant doctor or other occupational health professional to be the result of exposure to a substance hazardous to health the employer of that employee shall:

-a) Ensure that a suitably qualified person informs the employee accordingly and provides the employee with information and advice regarding further health surveillance.
+1. Ensure that a suitably qualified person informs the employee accordingly and provides the employee with information and advice regarding further health surveillance.

-b) Review the risk assessment
+1. Review the risk assessment

-c) Review any measure taken to comply with regulations, taking into account any advice given by a relevant doctor, occupational health professional or by the Executive
+1. Review any measure taken to comply with regulations, taking into account any advice given by a relevant doctor, occupational health professional or by the Executive

-d) Consider assigning the employee to alternative work where there is no risk of further exposure to that substance, taking into account any advice given by a relevant doctor or occupational health professional, and
+1. Consider assigning the employee to alternative work where there is no risk of further exposure to that substance, taking into account any advice given by a relevant doctor or occupational health professional, and

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 1995 (Regulations 5) requires employers to report cases of certain diseases which are linked with specific work activities.

-19) The client is responsible for training their employees with regard to workplace hazards and risk.
+21) The client is responsible for training their employees with regard to workplace hazards and risk.

-21) It is Acorn’s policy that all calls are recorded for training and monitoring purposes.
+23) It is Acorn’s policy that all calls are recorded for training and monitoring purposes.
 The client is required to inform all its employees of this fact.

 Responsibilities of the Client – Specific to the Mobile Unit

-2) To inform all employees who enter Acorn’s mobile unit to switch off all mobile telephones, which can otherwise interfere with the hearing tests.
+2) To inform all employees who enter Acorn’s mobile unit to switch off all mobile telephones which can otherwise interfere with the hearing tests.

-3) To inform all employees entering and leaving the unit or waiting for their test be as quiet as possible to avoid any interference with the hearing tests.
+3) To inform all employees entering and leaving the unit, or waiting for their test be as quiet as possible to avoid any interference with the hearing tests.

-4) To inform all employees to remove their overalls and work boots before entering the mobile unit or to wear overshoes.
+4) To inform all employees to remove overalls and work boots before entering the mobile unit or to wear overshoes.

 Joint Responsibilities

-1) All intellectual property and other proprietary rights in Confidential Information are reserved by the Disclosing Party and no rights or obligations other than those expressly recited herein are granted or to be implied in these terms and conditions.
+1) All intellectual property and other proprietary rights in Confidential Information are reserved by the Disclosing Party, and no rights or obligations other than those expressly recited herein are granted or to be implied from these terms and conditions.
 In particular, no licence is hereby granted directly or indirectly to the Receiving Party under any invention, discovery, patent, copyright or other intellectual property or proprietary right now or in the future held, made, obtained or licensable by either Party.
 Nothing in these terms and conditions or their operation shall preclude, impair or restrict either Party from continuing to engage in its business otherwise than in breach of these terms and conditions.

-Note: Under General Data Protection Regulations (GDPR), it is an offence to unlawfully access employee’s medical records.
+Note: Under General Data Protection Regulations (GDPR), it is an offence to unlawfully access an employee’s medical records.

-2) General Data Protection Regulations (GDPR, Article 5 (e)) stipulates that the employee’s (Data Subject) information should not be kept for longer than necessary.
+2) General Data Protection Regulations (GDPR, Article 5 (e)) stipulate that the employee’s (Data Subject) information should not be kept for longer than necessary.
 An employer usually retains medical records for the duration of employment plus 6 years following termination of employment or 75 years of age.
 Specific law requires other occupational health records to be kept for longer.
 Health Surveillance records must be retained securely and confidentially according to the appropriate regulations.
 This can be up to 50 years from the last entry in the notes.

 4) Retention of Data

 Acorn will agree with the customer (the employer) a time frame for destruction.
-This is usually for the duration of employment plus 6 years following employment or 75 years of age. https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/codes-of-practice-for-handling-information-in-health-and-care/records-management-code-of-practice-for-health-and-social-care-2016.
-(Page 71)
+This is usually for the duration of employment plus 6 years following employment or 75 years of age.

 Specific conditions are as follows:

-· Ionising Radiation Records – 30 years
+• Ionising Radiation Records – 30 years

-· Health Records – Are the responsibility of the Employer and must be kept for 40 years
+• Health Records – Are the responsibility of the Employer and must be kept for 40 years

 Specific storage times for clinical notes, records and questionnaires are as follows:

-· Health Screening (Fit for Task Medicals) – 10 years maximum if paper records are stored at Acorn.
+• Health Screening (Fit for Task Medicals) – 10 years maximum if paper records are stored at Acorn.
 1 year maximum if Acorn stores the records and no longer provides a service for the client

-· Vaccination consents – 1 year
+• Vaccination consents – 1 year

 However, it is advised that records of significant episodes, exposures or accidents should be preserved beyond the above time periods.